-Wiring a value of 0 to this input forces the current thread to yield control of the CPU.
+Wiring a value of 0 to this input forces the execution system to check for other available code to execute.

 Value of the operating system's microsecond timer after the wait.

 The accuracy of the timer varies across operating systems.
-If the operating system takes more time to process a request than the time specified by the input, the actual wait time is longer than the time specified by the input.
+If the operating system takes more time to process a request than the time that the input specifies, the actual wait time is longer than the time that the input specifies.

-When an active execution system thread in a program reaches a Wait node in the millisecond configuration, the node execution is rescheduled cooperatively and the temporarily available thread can be used by other currently-executing code until the wait time expires.
+When an active execution system thread in a program reaches a Wait node in the millisecond configuration, the node execution is rescheduled cooperatively and the temporarily available thread is used by any other currently executing code until the wait time expires.